crazy-max/docker-ejtserver/README.md

 ### How to use your floating license?

 [ej-technologies'](https://www.ej-technologies.com/) products offer a floating license mode in the license dialog.
-Choose `Help -> Enter License Key` from the main menu in the JProfiler GUI or the install4j IDE and select the <b>Floating license</b> radio button.
+Choose `Help -> Enter License Key` from the main menu in the JProfiler GUI or the install4j IDE and select the **Floating license** radio button.

 The "Name" and "Company" fields are informational only, unless you choose to restrict the allowed values for the "Name" field as described in README.TXT.
 In the license server field you have to enter the hostname of the computer where the license server is running.
 Instead of a host name, an IP address can also be used.

 If have a floating license for a certain major version of a product, you can use older versions of the same product with that floating license as well.

-Should you require any additional assistance, please contact *support@ej-technologies.com*
+Should you require any additional assistance, please contact **support@ej-technologies.com**

 ### User groups

 If you want to partition keys to different groups of users, you can define groups in the file `license.txt` and the access control files `users.txt` and `ip.txt` by inserting group headers:

 ```
    [group]
 ```

 All entries after a group header belong to that group until a new group is started.
 If no group has been started, entries are added to the "default" group.

 Users are assigned to a group based on the defined groups in the access control files.
-If users are defined in users.txt, the group is determined by the that file.
+If users are defined in `users.txt`, the group is determined by the that file.
 If the resulting group is the default group, the `ip.txt` file will be used for determining the associated group.
 If the users.txt file is empty, only the ip.txt file will be used.

 In order to partition a single key to different groups in the `license.txt` file, add the key to multiple groups with the following syntax:

 ```
    n:key
 ```

 where n is the number of concurrent users that should be assigned to the current group.
 Use different values of n in different groups that add up to the maximum number of current users for the key.
 For example:

 ```
 [groupA]